eryilmaz0/Tesodev-Backend-Challange/README.md

 This is Tesodev Challange Project.
 You can check below for the project infrastructure and more information.

 ## Domain
 The project has a basic e-commerce application domain.
 There are two simple microservices which Customer and Order services.
 Each project has different architectures and libraries.
-There is one gateway project, which it is a asp core web api project and using Ocelot gateway library.
+There is one gateway project, which it is an asp core web api project and using Ocelot gateway library.
 You can see more information about microservices down below.

 <p align="center">
   <img src="img/projectdomain.png" />